 Unfortunately, not all recycling is treated equally, and there are only a few options I’ve found that are trustworthy.
 Items to be recycled are worn-out beyond repair, like a sneaker with a worn-through sole, a stained and holey T-shirt, or, yes—stained underwear and socks.
 Depending on the textile recycling options near you, you might be able to combine this pile with your donation pile, but it’s important to keep these items in a separate bag and label them ‘To Recycle’.

 The following recycling resources will ensure your clothes are diverted from the landfill and will either be given another purpose or recycled properly.

 Cotton and other natural-fiber clothing can even be composted as long as they are not blended with synthetic fibers like polyester.
 Make sure to shred it finely and remove attachments like zippers and buttons.
 Read more about how to do this here.

-Look for Donation Bins, Charities and Thrift Shops
+Tip Two: Look for Donation Bins, Charities and Thrift Shops

 Not all clothing donation bins are created equal. either!
 There are a lot of intruders out there and not all items in bins are properly disposed of.
 Always check the bins for a contact number and vet the website before donating.
 To find one near you, a quick Google search should do the trick.

 Check to see if your local charity or thrift stores take items in any condition to be recycled.
 Charity policies vary from community to community (particularly because charities like Goodwill are run independently, by region), so it’s wise to either look online at the acceptance policies or call your location and ask.
 Many local organizations (like Value Village) claim to give back to the community they’re in, but don’t.